apl-ocean-engineering/liboculus/README.md

 ## Library Design

+The driver using this library is expected to instantiate a SonarClient, and hook up two interfaces:
+1. Instantiate a SonarConfig that will be kept updated with desired parameters; the SonarClient takes this as an argument at construction and keeps a reference to it.
+1. implement a callback that will handle data received from the sensor.

+Thus, the data flow is:
+* Updating configuration:
+  - Driver decides configuration needs to be updated.
+In the case of `oculus_sonar_driver`, this is triggered by `dynamic_reconfigure`.
+Driver calls `SonarConfiguration::.set{Range,etc.}`.
+Driver *owns* an instance of SonarConfig.
+  - When updated, `SonarConfig` has a pointer to a callback that it calls, passing a pointer to itself.
+  - That configCallback is responsible for actually sending it to the instrument.
+This is done by DataRx::sendConfiguration.
+* Receiving
+  - DataRx listens on the specified port.
+The message is read in two chunks, by `DataRx::readHeader` and `DataRx::readSimplePingResult`.
+The second of those stuffs the data into a `SimplePingResult` (which in turn is a thin wrapper around the Oculus-defined struct) and calls the provided callback.
+  - This callback was set by ...

+* Receiving status
+  - StatusRx

+The SonarClient itself owns a StatusRx and a DataRx, each of which listens on a fixed port for the given messages.
+* The StatusRx callback simply prints warnings, and attempts to connect the DataRx using the received address.
+* The DataRx

+The SonarConfiguration is really obnoxious:
+* the oculus_driver owns it.
+* SonarClient is constructed with a config and keeps a reference
+* SonarClient passes the reference to DataRx
+* DataRx sets the callback that causes ges from the oculus_driver to actually be sent to the instrument.

 This library makes liberal use of overlay classes in order to provide zero-copy accessor functions into the raw data chunks received from the oculus.